talhajamal7/talhajamal7/README.md

 I'm Talha Jamal.

 > I'm a 6th Semester Software Engineering student at Foundation University Islamabad, Pakistan.

-> I've previously completed internship experience and I'm passionate about Python Development and DevOps.
+> I've previously completed internship at TechMaze Nexus and I'm passionate about Python Development and Devops.

 ## Languages and Tools: